ianamunoz/docker-bio/README.md

     usage instructions are defined below.

 ## A Note on Bind-Mounting
-It is often desirable mount a local folder to the dockerfile (bind-mount).
-This is easiy acheived using the -v option to the docker run command, for example:
+It is often desirable mount a local folder inside the docker container (bind-mount).
+This is easiy acheived using the -v option to the 'docker run' command, for example:
 ```bash
 docker run -it -v $PWD:/mnt/host sglim2/centos7:latest bash
 ```
-Here we assume a linux host, starting the latest sglim2/centos7 container, and bind-mounting the current working directory to the path /mnt/host in the container.
-The problem with this is that our default user within the container is root, and therefore any files/folders created under the new mount point will be owned by root.
+Here we assume a linux host, starting the latest sglim2/centos7 container, and bind-mounting the current working directory to the path /mnt/host within the container.
+The problem with this is that our default user within the container is root, and therefore any files/folders created under the new mount point will be owned by root user (both within the container and on the host).
 This is sometimes undersirable, instead you may want the new files/folders to be owned by a different user, likely the host user.
-To deal with this, our containers have an entrypoint which will create a new user within the container, and add them to the sudoers list for good measure.
+To deal with this, our containers have an entrypoint which will optionally create a new user within the container, and then run under that user within the container.
 To create this user we just need to pass two environment variables to the docker run command:
 ```bash
 docker run -it -v $PWD:/mnt/host -e HOST_USER_ID=`id -u $USER` -e HOST_GROUP_ID=`id -g $USER`  sglim2/centos7:latest bash
 ```